Celebration

 Genesis 19:38, Jasher 19:59

-And these are the children of Lot, that were born to him by his daughters, the name of the firstborn was Moab, and the name of the second was Benami.
+These are the sons born to Lot by his daughters: the firstborn was named Moab, and the second was named Benammi.

 Lot’s family moves to the other side of Jordan